-Action will be taken at the 2020 Annual Meeting to elect three Class II directors to serve until the 2023 annual meeting of shareholders.
-The nominees for election at the 2020 Annual Meeting are Wayland R. Hicks, Judith A. Johansen, and Tamara L. Lundgren as Class II directors.
-The Board has determined that Mr. Hicks and Ms. Johansen qualify as independent directors under our Corporate Governance Guidelines, SEC rules, and NASDAQ requirements.
+The nominees for election at the 2021 Annual Meeting are Glenda J. Minor and Michael W. Sutherlin as Class III directors.
+The Board has determined that Ms. Minor and Mr. Sutherlin qualify as independent directors under our Corporate Governance Guidelines, SEC rules, and NASDAQ requirements.
 If any nominee is unable to stand for election, the persons named in the proxy will vote the proxy for a substitute nominee in accordance with the recommendation of the Board.
 We are not aware of any nominee who is or will be unable to stand for election.
+Ms. Minor was first recommended for election to the Board by a third-party search firm.

-Class II Director Nominees
+Class III Director Nominees